lyokha/nginx-haskell-module/README.md

 Make sure it prints out every one second: this marks that requests are processed asynchronously!

-Starting an async task that normally returns identical result in every new request may be unnecessarily expensive.
+Starting an async task that normally returns identical result on every new request may be unnecessarily expensive.
 In the above example function *getUrl* must presumably return the same value during a long period of time (days, months or even years).
 For this case there is another handler